 Students, prospective students, and visitors are welcome on campus for assistance.
 No appointment is necessary for in-person assistance with admissions, advising, or financial aid.
 Available on all campuses, except East Davidson, which remains virtual.
-When coming to the White Bridge campus, please enter through the S Building, except for Saturday morning and Tuesday evening events which require check-in at the K Building.
+When coming to the White Bridge campus, please go to the Welcome Center located in the S Building.

 Virtual Enrollment Assistance

 Drop-in, virtual advising for new or current students.

 Prepare for your advising appointment by checking your Degree Works.

 New ESL Students

 ESL advising will be in-person and on Zoom.
 There are three ways to see an ESL advisor:

 - Attend a drop-in Zoom meeting using a computer or phone (see schedule below).

 ESL Drop-in Schedule (Monday - Friday)

 |8-10 AM||Zoom||Meeting ID: 213 777 0075|